 If you have any concerns contact your local vet, or take your puppy or dog to the vet immediately if there are signs of illness.

 Is your dog jumping on you and your visitors, pulling like a freight train and does not come when called?
 Does she have selective hearing and forgotten all her training?
 Or does he dig up the yard, barks at every noise and anything that moves?
 Then you probably have a teenage dog!
 I call the barking and digging dogs the unemployed teenage dogs, who have now become self-employed in the security or excavation industry.
+Read mroe about teenage dogs below and book into a Goodog Teenage Course if you need some help with your dog.

 Dogs enter the teenage phase around seven to eleven months and reach adulthood around 18 to 24 months.
 Smaller dogs become teenagers earlier than larger dogs and mature earlier, too.
 Some breeds mature late, for example the large gun dogs, while working dogs like Kelpies or Border Collies mature earlier, but there are always individual differences.